GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

             loader=jinja2.FileSystemLoader(template_dir))

-1. Create the `Notification` class. `Notifications` are created from Cloud Pub/Sub messages and stored in Cloud Datastore, to be displayed on the home page of your application. `Notifications` have a message, date of posting, and generation number, which is used to distinguish between similar `notifications` and prevent the display of repeated `notifications`.
+1. Create the `Notification` class. `Notifications` are created from Cloud Pub/Sub messages and stored in Datastore, to be displayed on the home page of your application. `Notifications` have a message, date of posting, and generation number, which is used to distinguish between similar `notifications` and prevent the display of repeated `notifications`.
 These